wso2/docs-mi/en/docs/install-and-setup/setup/deployment/deploying-micro-integrator-with-helm.md

     --set wso2.deployment.image.tag=<CUSTOM_IMAGE_TAG>
     ```

-- Use the following parameter only if your custom Docker image is stored in a private Docker registry.
+- Use the following parameter only if your custom Docker image is stored in a private Docker registry:

     ```bash
     --set wso2.deployment.imagePullSecrets=<IMAGE_PULL_SECRET>
     ```

-Your Micro Integrator Kubernetes cluster should now be created.
+Your Micro Integrator Kubernetes deployment should now be created.

 ## Step 4 - Access the Micro Integrator deployment

-Go to your Kubernetes cluster from your terminal and follow the steps given below.
+To access the Micro Integrator deployment, follow these steps from your terminal:

-1. Get the external IP (`EXTERNAL-IP`) of the Ingress resources by listing down the Kubernetes Ingresses.
+1. Get the external IP (`EXTERNAL-IP`) of the Ingress resources by listing the Kubernetes ingresses.

     ```bash
     kubectl get ing -n <NAMESPACE>